 Destroy

-If a function instance does not receive any invocations for a certain period of time, the Destroy phase is triggered.
-During this phase, Function Compute executes the PreStop hook first, which is typically used to perform cleanup activities.
+This phase is triggered if a function instance does not receive any invocations for a period of time.
+During the Destroy phase, Function Compute first executes the PreStop hook.
+You can perform cleanup tasks in PreStop hooks.

 Instances are destroyed in the following scenarios:

-Idle instances: If an instance does not receive any invocations for a certain period of time, Function Compute automatically reclaims the instance.
+Idle instances: If an instance does not receive any invocation requests for a period of time, Function Compute automatically reclaims the instance.

-Provisioned instance adjustment: When you decrease the number of provisioned instances, Function Compute immediately destroys any excess instances.
+Minimum instance adjustment: When you reduce the number of minimum instances, Function Compute immediately destroys the excess instances.

-Instance exceptions: If an instance encounters an exception in the Creating or Invoke phase, Function Compute destroys the instance.
+Instance exceptions: If an instance encounters an exception during the Creating or Running phase, Function Compute destroys the instance.

 Instance freezing mechanism